 But based on what?
 The guidance issued by the UKCP made clear the need for therapists to show evidence of professional development in a way that reflects the underpinning assumptions of psychoanalytic practice.
 My CPD folder now included a post-graduate qualification from the Centre for Mindfulness Research and Practice at Bangor University, extensive specialist medical and psychological training in the management of pain, many hours study and practice in third-wave cognitive and behavioural therapies (particularly acceptance and commitment therapy and mindfulness-based cognitive therapy) and extensive trauma work.
 Much of this I have done at my own expense and through internationally recognised training bodies.
 I felt the warning was clear, nonetheless: it had been suggested to me that my assessor was a ‘conservative’ who was not in favour of therapists developing ‘away’ from a particular classical view of psychoanalysis.
 By following the evidence – and, by extension, bringing psychoanalytic insights into new areas of clinical practice – I was afraid I had for all intents and purposes committed a kind of apostasy.

 With help, I was able to shape my track record to reflect more of what was wanted from the process.
 Not lies, just different points of emphasis.
 And having survived it, ultimately without too much strife, I came away fully reaccredited.
 What stuck, however, was a sense that I had had to justify myself for developing as a professional in the real world.
-It also concerned me that the UKCP seemed blind to this issue, something that would surely be bound to become a problem for other psychoanalytic psychotherapists: at least, those who don’t live in Hampstead or Crouch End, who don’t see patients five times a week and who resist being caricatured.
+It also concerned me that the UKCP seemed blind to this issue, something that would surely be bound to become a problem for other psychoanalytic psychotherapists: at least, those who don’t see patients five times a week and who resist being caricatured.